top of page

 Conversation

-The good news is soft skills can be developed through coaching and training.
+The good news?
+Both hard and soft communication skills can be developed through targeted coaching and training.

-TransAtlantic Coaching & Training offers one-on-one coaching and group trainings that blend hard language skills, soft interactive skills, and intercultural insights in a highly personalized manner – a blend customized for you, your needs, and your goals.
+TransAtlantic Coaching & Training offers one-on-one coaching and group trainings that blend hard language skills, soft interactive skills, and intercultural insights in a highly personalized manner.
+Reach out if you want to learn to communicate more effectively in American English.

 bottom of page